inkcap/Fonts5/README.md

 ```

 # SVG vs WebFonts
 For SVG, use svg sprites.
-This requires a syntax change from the traditional <i> usage.
+This requires a syntax change from the traditional &lt; i &gt; usage.
 ```
 <a href="./somepage.html">
    <svg><use xlink:href="/public/css/sprites.svg#pencil"></use></svg>